Knowledge-Level Consistency Reinforcement Learning: Dual-Fact Alignment for Long-Form Factuality: Experiments

 \subsection{Efficiency Analysis}

 To evaluate the efficiency of our reward design, we compare the computational cost of various factuality reward methods.
 Experimental details are provided in Appendix~\ref{sec:appendix_efficiency}.
-As summarized in Table~\ref{tab:efficiency}, our combined reward (Checklist + Truthfulness) achieves a $3.46\times$ and $4.09\times$ speedup over FActScore and VeriScore in serial mode, which further increases to $5.24\times$ and $5.40\times$ under parallel execution.
-More importantly, our method eliminates external search engine APIs, using only lightweight, locally deployed reward models.
-This reduces token consumption and boosts inference speed, making it ideal for online reinforcement learning training.
+As summarized in Table~\ref{tab:efficiency} and Table~\ref{tab:pipeline-comparison}, our KLC rewards achieves a \textbf{$3.46\times$} and \textbf{$4.09\times$} speedup over FActScore and VeriScore in serial mode, which further increases to \textbf{$5.24\times$} and \textbf{$5.40\times$} under parallel execution.
+More importantly, the detailed breakdown in Table~\ref{tab:pipeline-comparison} shows that our online reward computation takes only \textbf{127 seconds} per training step, compared to \textbf{1056 seconds} for FActScore—a \textbf{5.4×} reduction.
+While we incur a one‑time offline preparation cost (20 hours) to construct checklists and train reward models, this investment is \textbf{permanently reusable} across multiple RL runs and model scales.
+In contrast, FActScore‑based methods rely on external search APIs, which suffer from rate limits, network instability, and high latency.